pierre-amadio/LXX/notes/README.txt

 #4) Transform imp in xml.
 ./bin/4-convertToXml.sh

+#5) Apply specific modification.
+./bin/5-specificStuff.sh

-#5) Add stong numbers.
+#6) Add stong numbers.
 # Be sure you have the python Sword module installed, as well as the previous Sword LXX module (2.5)
-./bin/5-strongStuff.sh

-#6) Apply specific modification.
-./bin/6-specificStuff.sh
+./bin/6-strongStuff.sh

 #7) Concatenate stuff